The Bullet Train: Plot

 Tetsuo Okita is a former businessman who lost his manufacturing company to bankruptcy and separated from his wife and son a year earlier.
 Desperate to make ends meet and start over, he collaborates with activist Masaru Koga and his former employee Hiroshi Ōshiro in an elaborate plot to extort money from the government.

 Hikari 109 is a high-speed 0 series bullet train carrying 1,500 passengers from Tokyo to Hakata.
 Shortly after the train's departure, railway security head Miyashita is notified by Okita that a bomb has been planted aboard and will explode if the train slows down below 80 km/h (50 mph).
 As proof that Okita is not bluffing, freight train 5790 bound from Yūbari to Oiwake is destroyed by a similar bomb.
 Hikari 109s conductor Aoki is informed by Shinkansen director Kuramochi not to slow down the train below 120 km/h while the security personnel aboard the train search for the bomb – thus delaying the trip to Hakata by three hours.
 Police officials back in Tokyo are tasked to either find the bomber or the bomb first.

-Back aboard Hikari 109, passengers start becoming weary and demand for the train to stop when security does a second search.
+Back aboard Hikari 109, passengers start becoming wary and demand for the train to stop when security does a second search.
 For the duration of the journey, Kuramochi must coordinate with Aoki on timing the train's speed and position to avoid incoming traffic while keeping it safe from the speed-sensitive detonator.
 Okita calls the National Railway authorities again; this time, he demands USD5 million in an aluminum suitcase in exchange for the safety of the train's passengers.
 As the Prime Minister prepares the ransom, police find their first lead when a cigarette pack containing fingerprints of Koga is found at Yūbari Station prior to freight train 5790's departure.

 Meanwhile, passengers aboard Hikari 109 start to panic after the train passes through Nagoya, with a pregnant passenger named Kazuko Hirao going into labor.
 To settle down the passengers, co-engineer Kikuchi tells them of the bomb on board.
 National Railway officials are in further disdain when they realize that the bomb is attached to one of the train's wheels.
 Okita once more calls the officials and tells them to send the money northbound via helicopter and land at Yorii High School.
 Officer Senda, who carries the suitcase, is then instructed to travel down the Arakawa River; upon reaching Iwate, the suitcase is roped and pulled up a cliff by Ōshiro.
 However, Ōshiro is forced to drop the case and retreat when police yell at a university judo team jogging nearby.
 Fleeing via motorcycle, Ōshiro finds himself tailed by several squad cars until he collides with one and is killed after hitting a light post.